 Ideally the parents of the concussed athlete would have the child fully evaluated by a neurologist or neuropsychologist familiar with concussions and concussion evaluation.
 Physicians could use cognitive and psychological tests to fully evaluate the brain function rather than relying on the athlete admitting symptoms.

 Parents and coaches should stress to the athletes that they must tell someone that they have suffered a head injury.
 The player needs to understand the symptoms – whether they are having headaches, dizziness, sensitivity to light, blurry vision, nausea or any others – and tell the coach.
 He can tell the team doctor or athletic trainer.
 We have seen how athletes at all levels of football, from the NFL to high school, deny symptoms to stay in the game.
 That attitude must change.

 In my new book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I discuss concussions, CTE and the risk of playing football for young athletes.
 If you have kids who play football, you should read it and take steps to keep your kids healthy.
-Click here to get your copy and get hundreds of dollars of bonus content – FREE!
+Click here to get your copy!